The New Solo Album from Long John Makkay

 The New Album from Long John Makkay

-This interview is Free to use for all printed press/radio/TV/Online use and is an uncopyrighted Interview – 14th Jan 2026 by Sylvia Gilmour
+Free use for all press/radio/TV/Online use and uncopyrighted Interview – 30 Sept 2025 by Sylvia Gilmour

 Sylvia Gilmour: So what’s in store, LJ?